ayaka14732/TransCan/analysis.md

 Related: <https://discuss.huggingface.co/t/bpe-tokenizers-and-spaces-before-words/475>

+TODO: Add more information of my customised class, `BartTokenizerWithoutOverflowEOS`.

 ## Notes on Implementation

 This section records the problems we encountered during my implementation of the BART model and the final solutions.